CloudifySource/cloudify-recipes/apps/lamp/README.md

 * <strong>mysql recipe</strong>:
  * monitoring is not implemented yet.
 It will be asap.
  * This recipe installs standalone MySQL DB and not master-slave.
-MySQL master-slave will be asap.
+MySQL master-slave will be available asap.